adminspotter/cuddly-gl/doc/ui-widget.md

 [`ui::composite`](ui-composite.md)(3), must be specified at creation time, and can not be changed during the lifetime of the object.

+The _position_ is the location of the widget within the parent's area.
+Positive values for the x position denote offset from the left of the parent; negative values denote offset from the right.
+Likewise with the y position, positive values offset from the top, negative from the bottom of the parent.

 ## METHODS ##

 * **draw(GLuint _translation_uniform_, const glm::mat4& _parent_translation_)**